revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-7. If you are a developer and want to develop database application using Java, will you opt-in for JDBC or Hibernate (or any other JPA framework)?
+7.If you are a developer and want to develop database application using Java, will you opt-in for JDBC or Hibernate (or any other JPA framework)?
 Justify your choice.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)